icfpc-unagi/icfpc2019/README.txt

 ## Self-nomination for judges’ prize

 Our mining puzzle solver creates beautiful tasks.
-Please see 83.png, which is officially selected for block 83.
+Please see 83.png.
+It illustrates our task that is officially selected for block 83.

 ![Our puzzle task for block 83](83.png)